Calamari/BehaviorTree.js/readme.md

 ### Decorators

 Instead of a simple `Node` or any `BranchingNode` (like any selector), you can always pass in a `Decorator` instead, which decorates that node.
 Decorators wrap a node, and either control if they can be used, or do something with their returned state.
-(Just now) Implemented is the base class (or a transparent) `Decorator` which just does nothing but passing on all calles to the decorated and passes through all states.
-But it is useful as base class for new implementations, like the implemented `InvertDecorator`, which flips success and fail states.
+(Just now) Implemented is the base class (or a transparent) `Decorator` which just does nothing but passing on all calls to the decorated node and passes through all states.

+But it is useful as base class for new implementations, like the implemented `InvertDecorator` which flips success and fail states, the `AlwaysSucceedDecorator` which inverts the fail state, and the `AlwaysFailDecorator` which inverts the success state.

 ``` javascript
 var mysequence = new BehaviorTree.Sequence({